rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 A spirit glided past my face; the hair of my flesh stood up. ^0415

 It stood still, but I could not discern its appearance.
-A form was before my eyes; there was silence, then I heard a voice : ^0416
+A form was before my eyes; there was silence, then I heard a voice: ^0416

-Can mortal man be in the right before God?
+'Can mortal man be in the right before God?
 Can a man be pure before his Maker? ^0417

 Even in his servants he puts no trust, and his angels he charges with error; ^0418